 Concerns about a Maryland Judge

-The Commission on Judicial Disabilities is an independent body with the power to investigate complaints against Maryland judges and, when warranted, conduct hearings about complaints and take certain actions or recommend other actions to the Court of Appeals.
+The Commission on Judicial Disabilities is an independent body with the power to investigate complaints against Maryland judges and, when warranted, conduct hearings about complaints and take certain actions or recommend other actions to the Supreme Court of Maryland.
 Contact the commission if you have questions or complaints about the conduct of a Maryland judge.